JamieAnderson/RepData_PeerAssessment1/PA1_template.md

 Next we will create a new dataframe that calculates the mean number of steps taken split by both time interval and weekday/weekend.

-Once we have this, we can graph the timeseries step data for both weekends and weekdays and compare to see if any major disparities exist.

 ```r